JBLED/Hyphomicrobiales-phyllosphere/README.md

-This contains data and code for the manuscript entitled
+This contains data and code for the manuscript entitled:

-**A phylogenomic and metagenomic meta-analysis of bacterial diversity in the phyllosphere lifts a veil on Hyphomicrobiales dark matter**
+"**A phylogenomic and metagenomic meta-analysis of bacterial diversity in the phyllosphere lifts a veil on Hyphomicrobiales dark matter**"

-Preprint available on bioRxiv : TBA
+Preprint available on bioRxiv : ***TBA***

 ———————————————————————————————————